patricklam/se-retrospective/curriculum.md

 % We should write this following para better and incorporate feedback from videogame labs.
 Feedback control has been in the curriculum since the beginning and, like E\&M, its role in the curriculum often discussed.
-Our rationale is that if anyone is qualified to work on cyberphysical systems, it should be our graduates.
+Our rationale is bthat if anyone is qualified to work on cyberphysical systems, it should be our graduates.
 In practice, however, many of our graduates never design a controller.
 Alumni have reported that understanding feedback control has been useful in understanding software phenomena that would otherwise have been